Restaurants

 Ottolenghi, 63 Ledbury Road, London W11 (020 7727 1121)

 So, for the purists among you, this is not 100% animal product free.
 However, for our money, this still has some of the best vegan food around (even if only a few dishes).
 When you put that together with the simple cafe setting, this place is hard to beat.
 They don't take reservations and the seating area is small and often rammed so don't go at a peak time.
-There are now branches in Islington and Belgravia, but this is the best.
-Nopi on Warwick Street is also part of his burgeoning empire, although the vegetarian choices are more limited, and vegans may have to make do with a side order of vegetables (which frankly is what you're used to doing, but you do expect more when going somewhere fancy and we don't blame you!)
+There are now branches across London, and two bigger restaurants, Rovi and Nopi in Central London, but for us this is still the best.

 www.ottolenghi.com (for daily menus and opening times)

 So, for the purists among you, this is not 100% animal product free.
 However, for our money, this still has some of the best vegan food around (even if only a few dishes).
 When you put that together with the simple cafe setting, this place is hard to beat.
 They don't take reservations and the seating area is small and often rammed so don't go at a peak time.
-There are now branches in Islington and Belgravia, but this is the best.
-Nopi on Warwick Street is also part of his burgeoning empire, although the vegetarian choices are more limited, and vegans may have to make do with a side order of vegetables (which frankly is what you're used to doing, but you do expect more when going somewhere fancy and we don't blame you!)
+There are now branches across London, and two bigger restaurants, Rovi and Nopi in Central London, but for us this is still the best.

 www.ottolenghi.com (for daily menus and opening times)